-Baby Phat Is Relaunching Their Most Iconic Accessories With Forever 21
+The Cat Is Back: Shop Baby Phat’s First Collection

 Nostalgia never looked so good.
-In March, International Women's Day, Kimora Lee Simmons announced that she personally purchased her streetwear label Baby Phat with plans to relaunch come summer.
-And four months later, we just learned that the big relaunch includes Forever 21.
-On Wednesday, Forever 21 teased the upcoming Baby Phat collection on Twitter, writing: "two more days until the cat is back.
-Stay tuned for 6/13."
+Back in March, on International Women's Day, Kimora Lee Simmons announced that she personally purchased her streetwear label Baby Phat with plans to relaunch come summer.
+After a teaser collection with Forever21, now, the cat is officially back: Baby Phat's first drop just went live exclusively on its website.

+The first collection has 10 to 15 styles, including an updated version of its now-iconic velour tracksuit.
+In the drops to follow, shoppers can expect windbreakers, oversized hoodies, and knitwear separates.
+Everything will be priced between $70 and $300.

 The timing couldn't be more perfect.

-“When I created Baby Phat 20 years ago, it was because women – especially women of color – had no voice at all in the streetwear category,” Simmons tells Refinery29.
+“When I created Baby Phat 20 years ago, it was because women – especially women of color – had no voice at all in the streetwear category,” Simmons said.
 “It’s in our DNA that this brand is created for women, by women – which was rare then and still is today once you really look closely at who truly owns and controls many womenswear brands on the market.”

-It felt like an organic time to share her big secret during her keynote at the United Nations Women Global Innovator for Change.
-“It’s a personal allegory for ‘look how far we’ve come’ and a reminder to women everywhere to expose young girls to entrepreneurial endeavors and bring them along with you.”
+It felt like an organic time to share her big secret during her keynote at the United Nations Women Global Innovator for Change in March.
+“It’s a personal allegory for ‘look how far we’ve come’ and a reminder to women everywhere to expose young girls to entrepreneurial endeavors and bring them along with you,” Simmons said.

 Simmons' daughters, Ming Lee, 19, and Aoki Lee, 16, were also a catalyst for the brand's return.
-“I think it’s a huge opportunity to teach by example: to always keep growing and pushing yourself to evolve,” Simmons says.
+“I think it’s a huge opportunity to teach by example: to always keep growing and pushing yourself to evolve,” Simmons continued.
 “Baby Phat is our family business in a lot of ways, and I’m excited for them to participate in a hands-on way to rebuild it alongside me.”
+She continued: “Our strategy is tied to embracing all the exciting things that have happened in the market so that Ming Lee and Aoki Lee can tell their story to a new generation young women, some of whom may not have even been born during our first go around.”

+“I think it’s really exciting to see how Baby Phat lives in 2019,” Aoki Lee Simmons said in a press release announcing the launch.
+“We have this whole online shopping and social media universe that didn’t exist before.
+From the first day we announced that there was a Baby Phat relaunch in the works, back on International Women’s Day in March, we have had women clamoring for new tracksuits via comments and DMs on Instagram — or begging us to restock our [Forever 21] capsule collab.
+There’s so much passion and we take all the feedback to heart.
+We get to interact with Baby Phat fans in a way the brand never got to do before.”

 Did you hear?
 Unbothered, the community made by and for Black millennial women, is launching a newsletter hitting your inbox monthly.
 Join us in celebrating the dopeness of Black womanhood and sign up here.